apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Placing limits on mapped tasks
 ==============================

-There are two limits that you can place on a task: how many mapped task instances can be created as the result of expansion, and how many of the mapped task can run at once
+There are two limits that you can place on a task: how many mapped task instances can be created as the result of expansion, and how many of the mapped task can run at once.

 - **Limiting number of mapped task**

-  The [core] ``max_map_length`` config option is the maximum number of task that expand can create – the default value is 1024.
+  The [core] ``max_map_length`` config option is the maximum number of tasks that ``expand`` can create – the default value is 1024.

   If a source task ("make_list" in our earlier example) returns a list longer than this it will result in *that* task failing.